liqul/liqul.github.io/index.md

-I am a system engineer with interests across IOT, Big Data, and Machine Learning.
+I am a system researcher & engineer with interests across Cloud, IoT, Big Data, and Machine Learning.

-I received my Ph.D on computer science from Institute of software Chinese academy of sciences in 2012, and B.E. from department of Computer science and technology at Tsinghua University in 2006.
-I visited Michigan State University in 2009 as a visiting scholar.
+I received my Ph.D on CS from Institute of Software Chinese Academy of Sciences (ISCAS) in 2012, and B.E. from department of Computer Science and Technology at Tsinghua University in 2006.
+I visited Michigan State University as a visiting scholar in 2009.

 I like photography and reading books.
 To find some of my photos, please visit my <a href="https://500px.com/liqul">500px</a>.